panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ### 4.2 Select fields

-The select (aka dropdown) field offers user a pre-defined set of options to select from.
+The select (aka dropdown) field offers user a pre-defined set of options to choose from.

 Binding a select is simple: `<select v-model="selected" />`: